October 7, 2024

 Visual representation of how an air ionizer works.
 Source: Teqoya

 This whole process is based on polarity.
-Everything in nature has either negative or positive polarity.
-The same polarities repel while opposite polarities attract.
+Everything in nature has an either negative or positive polarity.
+Same polarities repel while opposite polarities attract.
 Negative ions have a negative polarity (obviously) and harmful particles in the air have a positive polarity.
 You can probably see where we are going with this… A very simple yet very effective process.
 We have written a more detailed explanation in another post here.

 The advantage of using an air ionizer is that they remove absolutely every harmful particle in the air, regardless of the particle size.
 This is very important as the smallest particles are the ones that cause the most severe health issues.
 So out of all types of air purifiers, air ionizers can be the most effective.